-9. The Act states that there is no obligation to comply with vexatious requests.
-This is taken to mean a request which is designed to cause inconvenience, harassment or expense rather than to obtain information, and would require a substantial diversion of resources or would otherwise undermine the work of the Trust.
+14.0 The Act states that there is no obligation to comply with vexatious requests.
+This is taken to mean a request which is designed to cause inconvenience, harassment or expense rather than to obtain information, and would require a substantial diversion of resources or would otherwise undermine the work of the Trust2.
 This, however, does not provide an excuse for bad records management.

-Can the Trust transfer a request to another body?
+15.0 Can the Trust transfer a request to another body?

-10. If the information is held by another public authority, such as our local authority, we will first check with them that they hold it, then transfer the request to them.
+16.0 If the information is held by another public authority, such as our local authority, we will first check with them that they hold it, then transfer the request to them.
 We must notify the enquirer that we do not hold the information and to whom we have transferred the request.
 We will answer any parts of the enquiry in respect of information our Trust does hold.

-Could a third party's interests be affected by disclosure?
+17.0 Could a third party's interests be affected by disclosure?

-- 11. Consultation of third parties may be required if their interests could be affected by release of the information requested, and any such consultation may influence the decision.
-We do not need to consult where we are not going to disclose the information because we will be applying an exemption. - 12.
-Consultation will be necessary where: - a. disclosure of information may affect the legal rights of a third party, such as the right to have certain information treated in confidence or rights under Article 8 of the European Convention on Human Rights;
+18.0 Consultation of third parties may be required if their interests could be affected by release of the information requested, and any such consultation may influence the decision.
+We do not need to consult where we are not going to disclose the information because we will be applying an exemption.

-&lt;sup>2 It is not intended to include otherwise valid requests in which the applicant may make complaints or vent frustrations.
+2 It is not intended to include otherwise valid requests in which the applicant may make complaints or vent frustrations.
 In addition, we do not have to comply with repeated identical or substantially similar requests from the same applicant unless a "reasonable" interval has elapsed between requests.

-- b. the views of the third party may assist us to determine if information is exempt from disclosure, or - c. the views of the third party may assist us to determine the public interest.
+- 19.0 Consultation will be necessary where: - disclosure of information may affect the legal rights of a third party, such as the right to have certain information treated in confidence or rights under Article 8 of the European Convention on Human Rights; - the views of the third party may assist us to determine if information is exempt from disclosure, or - the views of the third party may assist us to determine the public interest.

-Does an exemption apply?
+20.0 Does an exemption apply?

-- 13. The presumption of the legislation is that we will disclose information unless the Act provides a specific reason to withhold it.
+- 21.0 The presumption of the legislation is that we will disclose information unless the Act provides a specific reason to withhold it.
 There are more than 20 exemptions.
-They are set out in Appendix 2 and are mainly intended to protect sensitive or confidential information. - 14.
-Only where we have real concerns about disclosing the information will we look to see whether an exemption might apply.
+They are set out in Appendix 2 and are mainly intended to protect sensitive or confidential information. - 22.0 Only where we have real concerns about disclosing the information will we look to see whether an exemption might apply.
 Even then, where the potential exemption is a qualified exemption, we need to consider the public interest test to identify if the public interest in applying the exemption outweighs the public interest in disclosing it.
 Therefore, unless it is in the public interest to withhold the information, it has to be released.
 Appendix 3 contains guidance on conducting a public interest test.

-What if the request is for personal information?
+23.0 What if the request is for personal information?

-15. Personal information requested by the subject of that information is exempt under the FOI Act as such information is covered by the Data Protection Act.
+24.0 Personal information requested by the subject of that information is exempt under the FOI Act as such information is covered by the Data Protection Act.
 Individuals must, therefore, continue to make a 'subject access request' under the Data Protection Act if they wish to access such information.

-What if the details contain personal information?
+25.0 What if the details contain personal information?